Accessing a Neptune graph with Gremlin - Amazon Neptune

 Gremlin-Groovy

 The Gremlin Console and HTTP REST examples in this section use the Gremlin-Groovy variant.
-For more information about the Gremlin Console and Amazon Neptune, see the Using Gremlin to access the graph in Amazon Neptune section of the Quick Start.
+For more information about the Gremlin Console and Amazon Neptune, see the Using Gremlin to access graph data in Amazon Neptune section of the Quick Start.

 Gremlin-Java